webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-two.md

 ### Red Phase: Write a Failing Test

-Our goal is to write a test that fails because the feature doesn't exist, not because of a syntax error.
-To do this, we'll create the necessary files as placeholders first.
+Our goal is to write a test that fails because the feature doesn't exist.
+To do this, we'll create the necessary files as placeholders first - if we don't the test won't run because of a syntax error.

 - [ ] **Create the Module Skeleton**
       This step creates the empty files for our `posts` module.
 This satisfies the TypeScript module resolver and prevents editor errors, allowing us to focus on the TDD cycle.